ibm-cloud-docs/cephaas/about_api.md

 ### Object operations
 {: #api-object-ops}

-These operations create, delete, get information about, and control behavior of objects.
+These operations create, delete, get information about, and control the behavior of objects.

 | Object operation          | Note                                                                                |
 |:--------------------------|:------------------------------------------------------------------------------------|